Dear colleagues in ministry:

 Cariboo House Church Ministry

-Cariboo Presbyterian Church is the umbrella term for a network of house churches in central British Columbia.
-Their focus is to gather together people from the rural and aboriginal areas for worship and discipleship.
-Their goal is to “reach out with the love of Jesus Christ to people who live beyond the traditional church… [to] encourage people to trust and grow in Christ and gather in communities of Christian faith principally in areas where there is little or no other Christian witness.”
-Their goal is to do this in a way that is “Christ-centered, Biblically based, rooted in prayer, culturally honouring, and socially transforming.”
-Since the mid-1990s, Jon Wyminga (who graduated from Markham District High School and Ontario Bible College) and Shannon Bell-Wyminga have been the lead pastors for the ministry.
+Cariboo Presbyterian Church is a congregation of house churches and other ministries in the central interior of British Columbia.
+Their focus is to gather together people from rural and remote areas for worship and discipleship.
+The vision is to reach out with the love of Jesus Christ to people who live beyond the traditional church and to encourage people to trust and grow in Christ and gather in communities of Christian faith principally in areas where there is little or no other Christian witness.
+They also include the Nazko and Area Dakelh Outreach, a ministry to the Dakelh nation and other Indigenous neighbours in a way that is Christ-centred, Biblically based, rooted in prayer, culturally honouring and socially transforming.
+The ministry team of Mark Carter, Jon Wyminga and Shannon Bell cover the region of over 80,000 square kms traveling each day to lead worship, equip local leaders and offer pastoral care.

 La Communitae Chretien Siloe, Montreal